top of page

 ABOUT THE RESEARCHER WORKBENCH

 The All of Us dataset is stored on the Researcher Workbench, a secure, cloud-based platform.
 The program offers tiered access to the data.
-The Registered Tier dataset includes individual-level data from electronic health records (EHR), wearables, surveys, and physical measurements.
+The Registered Tier dataset includes row-level data from electronic health records (EHR), wearables, surveys, and physical measurements.
 Registration and a Responsible Conduct of Research training are required for access.
 The Controlled Tier dataset includes data available on the Registered Tier, as well as genomic data and expanded demographic, survey, and EHR data.
 Genomic data includes short-read whole genome sequences, long-read whole genome sequences, and genotyping arrays.
 Researchers must have amended institutional agreements and complete an additional training to access this tier.

 RESEARCHER WORKBENCH ACCESS